Amzzy78/Check-your-pecs/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The Hero image is from??...
-- The images used for the gallery page were taken from this other open source site
+- The images used on the website are from?...
 - Hero image was optimised at https://imagecompressor.com/